 When discussing Filipino wives, the conversation often revolves around comparisons with wives from other countries, relying on equally superficial generalizations.
 In such discussions, insufficient attention is given to the importance of the wife’s personality, character, and background.
 Over time, the significance of personality and character traits grows in a relationship, while the impact of cultural background diminishes.

-The same holds true for Western men who marry Filipino women – cultural norms and traditions persist.
+The same holds true for Western men who marry Filipinas – they too retain their own cultural norms and traditions.
 You may believe you are an exception, but an honest look in the mirror will reveal a Western man with his own ingrained ideas and traditions about marriage staring back at you.

 Sugar and honey